Aetherinox/csf-firewall/docs/docs/install/webui.md

 4. [Kubernetes](https://doc.traefik.io/traefik/setup/kubernetes/)

 <br />

+We are not going to provide detailed instructions on installing Traefik since that is outside the scope of this documentation, but there are many tutorials online, and we have linked several above next to each installation option.

 If you opted to use a [local domain](#local-domain) that you did not purchase, you will need to generate a self-signed certificate and install it in Traefik.
 This allows you to access your server securely over `https` rather than the insecure `http` protocol.